-International Religious Demography
+The International Religious Demography Project

 The IRD project is based at the Institute on Culture, Religion, and World Affairs (CURA) at Boston University.
 The data primarily come from an analysis of the two largest collections of religious demographic data:

 The IRD project at CURA provides a venue for the cross-validation of religious demography sources, reconcile conflicting sources of data and determine the best sources for countries where data are in short supply.
-The project has the capacity to compare cross-tabulated adherent data from demographic and health surveys, census data and other social science sources with other demographic information such as age, level of religious participation, and so forth.
+The project compares cross-tabulated adherent data from demographic and health surveys, census data, and other social science sources with other demographic information such as age, level of religious participation, and so forth.
 However, survey and census data are lacking for many countries of the world.
 To make estimates for countries where such data is absent, the IRD has the capacity to analyze the CSGC’s unsurpassed collection of religious membership data, as well as draw on its extensive ethno-linguistic data, which provides an alternative method to estimate the size of religious groups in countries for which religious adherent data are not available.

 Johnson, Todd M., and Brian J. Grim, eds.
 World Religion Database.
 Leiden/Boston, Brill, 2008.